Comedy Central Records: 2012–17

 After ten years with Comedy Central Records, Jack Vaughn departed in 2012.
 Steve Raizes and David Derrick, who were at the time overseeing other businesses within Comedy Central Consumer Products, assumed label management.

-The label continued to receive critical acclaim for its top performing talent, including a Grammy win for “Louis C.K: Hilarious” in 2012, and nominations for “Lewis Black: In God We Rust” in 2013, and “Patton Oswalt: Tragedy Plus Comedy Equals Time” and “Jim Gaffigan: Obsessed” in 2014.
+The label continued to receive critical acclaim for its top performing talent, including a Grammy win for Louis C.K.'s Hilarious in 2012, and nominations for Lewis Black's In God We Rust in 2013, and Patton Oswalt: Tragedy Plus Comedy Equals Time and Jim Gaffigan's Obsessed in 2014.

 Dara Frank, who oversaw production and creative direction for the team began signing new artists to the label in 2015 such as Liza Treyger, Andrew Santino, Sam Morril, Randy Liedtke, Joe List and Michelle Buteau.
 In 2016 she was promoted to oversee the business.

 In 2016, the label partnered with Milan Records, Matt FX, Abbi Jacobson and Ilana Glazer of Comedy Central's Broad City to produce and distribute the original soundtrack for the television show, featuring never before released songs and original artwork by Mike Perry.

-That same year, Comedy Central Records released "Mitch Hedberg: The Complete Vinyl Collection.”
+That same year, Comedy Central Records released Mitch Hedberg: The Complete Vinyl Collection.
 The box set was a joint effort with Producer, Michael Slaboch and the late comedian's wife, Lynn Shawcroft who served as an Executive Producer.
 The collection included never before heard recordings, bonus videos, and a book of rare photos and essays.

 Since 2012, the label has released over 100 albums, including releases from Maria Bamford, Chris Hardwick, Marc Maron, Aziz Ansari and Hannibal Buress.